What are Orofacial Myofunctional Disorders?

 • Clenching or grinding of the teeth

 Treatment is often a collaborative process with a variety of medical and dental specialists.
-A Certified Orofacial Myologist® can help you determine what may be contributing to the presence of an OMD, and can help refer you to the appropriate clinicians to address these concerns.
+A Board Certified Orofacial Myologist® can help you determine what may be contributing to the presence of an OMD, and can help refer you to the appropriate clinicians to address these concerns.

 Search the IAOM directory of Members